Who went to school?

 Schools in ancient Rome

-In medieval Europe, even fewer kids went to school than in the Roman Empire.
-People were poorer, and kids had to work in the fields weeding and harvesting and taking care of pigs and chickens.
 Most people never learned to read or write.
-Richer people often home-schooled their children, especially girls and children with special needs, who were not allowed at the regular school.
+Richer people often home-schooled their children, especially girls and disabled children, who were not allowed at the regular school.

 Kids in India and West Asia were using Arabic numbers during this time, but in Europe people were still using Roman numbers.
 That made it hard to do math, so most kids didn’t learn much math – just how to count out loud.
 Some older kids did learn a little botany, astronomy, philosophy, logic, and how to make good speeches.

 Teenagers usually stopped going to school, but if you went on you could go to a grammar school, where you would learn Latin grammar.
 Even fewer people – mostly people who were going to be monks or rabbis – went on to college or yeshiva.
 Some serious scholars travelled to Islamic Spain or to North Africa or Egypt to study there.